tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 date:   2021-07-20 22:19:43 -0500
 categories: technology
 ---
-Y Combinator has many videos on their youtube channel titled "How to build the future."
-The key word there is build.
-You can't change the world if you can't build the thing that will do it, meaning you have to become technical enough to build/launch your MVP in order to get a shot.
+Y Combinator has many videos on their YouTube channel titled "How to Build the Future."

+The key word here, is build.

+You can't change the world if you can't build the thing that will do it.
+This means that if you are a solo nontechnical founder, it is your responsibility to become technical enough to build/launch/iterate an MVP.
 These are the things I wished someone had told me while trying to become technical enough to start a startup.

-1) Start Top-Down, as opposed to Bottom-Up.
+1) Code Top-Down, not Bottom-Up.

 The whole point of programming is to build things.
 "Coding" is just the assembly part, and is just a means to the end of building what you want to have built.
 Learning syntax at the beginning largely is a waste of time because maybe only 1% of what you're learning will actually be relevant to the project you want to build.